The Best Pizza in Every State

 808 W. Sioux Ave., Ste.
 200 (at W. Eighth St.), Pierre; 605-494-2599 or redrossa.com

-It’s a relative newbie to the Tennessee pizza scene, but with tomatoes imported from Italy and sausage from Chicago, it’s quickly becoming a Music Row staple.
+With tomatoes imported from Italy and sausage from Chicago, this one quickly became a Music Row staple.

 Finding a great spot to grab just one piece of pizza is tricky in Texas, so it's no wonder the line frequently stretches down the block for a slice at this Austin favorite.